All-on-4

 In recent years zirconium has become a highly researched material and has shown to be one of the best options for the prosthetic teeth used in the All-on-4 procedure.
 Implants created from zirconium have many benefits and are much more durable than your average, run of the mill ceramic or PMMA implants.
 Unlike dentures which can slip out of place or ceramic and PMMA veneers which are prone to chip, zirconium implants offer greater longevity.
 Thus, they are often seen as a lifelong investment rather than a temporary solution.
 Zirconia is also a natural compound, and its translucent material allows light to pass through, creating a more natural and whiter smile compared to more traditional materials that block the light, making teeth appear false.

 Implant manufacturer Nobel Biocare AB of Gothenburg, Sweden, was among the first to identify the evolution of the All-on-4 technique as a potential valid and cost-effective alternative to conventional implant techniques, and funded studies by Portuguese dentist Paulo Maló to determine the efficacy of this approach.
 During this time, this technique was also used by various other clinicians around the world.

-The all-on-4 concept was consolidated even before its name was coined in 2003, by the works of Per Ingvar Brånemark and colleagues from the late 1960’s with the installation of 4 (or 6) implants to support a fixed full-arch prosthesis in the maxilla or mandible, once again by Brånemark and colleagues from the early 1990’s with their new protocol involving prefabricated components and surgical guides and immediate loading of the permanent full-arch fixed prosthesis installed on the same day, the so-called Brånemark Novum method, by the work of Krekmanov and colleagues from the early 1990’s, with their idea of tilting posterior mandibular and maxillary implants for improved prosthesis support, and by the work of Mattsson and colleagues from the early 1990’s with four to six implants in the maxilla having the most posterior implants on each side angulated.
+The all-on-4 concept was consolidated even before its name was coined in 2003, by the works of Per Ingvar Brånemark and colleagues from the late 1960s with the installation of 4 (or 6) implants to support a fixed full-arch prosthesis in the maxilla or mandible, once again by Brånemark and colleagues from the early 1990s with their new protocol involving prefabricated components and surgical guides and immediate loading of the permanent full-arch fixed prosthesis installed on the same day, the so-called Brånemark Novum method, by the work of Krekmanov and colleagues from the early 1990s, with their idea of tilting posterior mandibular and maxillary implants for improved prosthesis support, and by the work of Mattsson and colleagues from the early 1990s with four to six implants in the maxilla having the most posterior implants on each side angulated.